 In 2013, Bentley spearheaded the Bulldogs' involvement in the Michigan's "Best Sports Logo" contest sponsored by the Detroit Free Press with FSU eventually winning the competition over such iconic organizations as the Detroit Lions, Red Wings & Tigers among others.
 The social media effort went on to receive the prestigious "Gold Award" for the nation's best social media campaign in the NACMA Awards competition, marking the second-straight year in which FSU finished among the top three in the category.

-This past fall, in 2014, Bentley coordinated the nomination process and promotion for the school's first Harlon Hill Trophy recipient in quarterback Jason Vander Laan, who was chosen as the Division II Player of the Year.
+In 2014, Bentley coordinated the nomination process and promotion for the school's first Harlon Hill Trophy recipient in quarterback Jason Vander Laan, who was chosen as the Division II Player of the Year.
 In his time at FSU, he's also played a lead role in promoting other student-athletes who have achieved major national honors, including 2011 Division II Men's Basketball National Player of the Year Justin Keenan along with 2014 National Premier Player of the Year and Hobey Baker Top 10 finalist CJ Motte in men's ice hockey.

-Bentley has served as a radio play-by-play voice for the FSU football along with men's and women's basketball teams on the Bulldog Sports Network and local radio for the past 13 years and coordinates FSU's online audio & video webcasting agreements in addition to maintaining and developing other various multimedia and social networking platforms such as Facebook, Twitter and YouTube.
+Bentley has served as a radio play-by-play voice for the FSU football along with men's and women's basketball teams on the Bulldog Sports Network and local radio for the past 15 years and coordinates FSU's online audio & video webcasting agreements in addition to maintaining and developing other various multimedia and social networking platforms such as Facebook, Twitter and YouTube.